amancantgit/Crypto-Price-Tracker/README.md

 ### `Features`:
 1. Real-time price updates every 2 seconds.
 2. Mini graphs (sparklines) for price trends over 7 days.
-3. Price rates displayed in INR.
+3. Prices are displayed in INR.

 ### `Technologies used`:
 - React.js: For building the user interface.